f5devcentral/access-labs/class4/module2/lab01.rst

 ===============================================
 .. _class4-module2-lab1:

 In this lab you will learn about the API calls necessary to build the baseline for an Access Policy as if you had clicked create from GUI.
-The Graphic below depicts the basic flow required for creating a policy via API.
+The graphic below depicts the basic flow required for creating a policy via API.

     |image100|